L8r, g8r: Plot summary

 Maddie surmises that Jana started the rumors about Angela.
 Therefore, Maddie decides to embarrass Jana by making an announcement essentially calling her a liar to the whole school.
 Jana retaliates by putting Maddie's picture of her topless on Craigslist for sexual encounters.
 Zoe and Angela try to help Maddie and retaliate with legal charges against Jana but Maddie refuses.
 Regardless of Maddie's request to leave the matter alone, Angela breaks into Jana's house and leaves a note suggesting that Jana's room has been searched.

 Angela later finds out that Logan was cheating on her with Jana while they were dating.
 Maddie gets accepted into the University of California, Santa Cruz and Zoe gets accepted to Kenyon.
 Zoe is reproached by Doug for being too "codependent" and Angela for being passive after not avenging her when "Jana placed" a dead bird in her jeep.

 Angela decides to move on from Logan.

 Zoe decides to stop being passive and kidnap Jana's Boo Boo bear by creating a ploy to get Jana out of her car and steal the bear.
 Her plan nearly succeeds but she ends up being trapped in the back seat of Jana's car and witnesses Jana yelling at her step-mother who is having an affair with a liquor store clerk.
 Zoe is discovered by Jana and finds out that Jana didn't actually put the dead bird in Angela's car.
 The novel ends with the three friends recapitulating their senior year and planning to enjoy their graduation together.

 Style

 Each page is framed to look like an IM web page with the cursor on the screen near the "send" and "cancel" button on the page.
 Additionally, Maddie, Zoe and Angela have their own screen name and font.
 Maddie is “MadMaddie” Zoe is “zoegirl” and Angela is “SnowAngel”.
 Emojis are also incorporated in this book.

 Theme

 Myracle addresses the theme of friendship in the novel.
 She presents the necessity to defend yourself and your friends.
 The novel also extends the theme by suggesting that friendship should be defended wisely.

 Reception

-Since publication in 2007, l8r, g8r It has sold over 100,000 copies.
+Since publication in 2007, l8r, g8r has sold over 100,000 copies.